wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Additionally, you can turn on a paginator, a filter and sorting.
 These are the standard MatTable Features that are also well described at https://material.angular.io/components/table/overview.
 The paginator, filter and sorting are optional.
 If omitted, the flags will default to false.
+The paginater can further be customized by the optional input parameter `[paginatorPageSize]`, which takes a number and sets the initial entries per page count.
+Also, via `[paginatorPageSizeOptions]`, which takes a number array, you can change the pagesize options that will be selectable in the paginator.

 ### Complex Model